bluerobotics/bluerobotics.github.io/brov2/assembly.md

 4. Connect the tether wires to the Fathom-X Tether Interface Board.
 The other 6 wires can do not need to be connected to anything the operate the ROV.
 They are for future expansion.

 	<img src="/brov2/cad/tether-signal-in-bw.png" class="img-responsive" style="max-width:900px" />

-5. Remove the lens cap from the camera.

 If you received your BlueROV2 prior to March 14th, 2017 you will need to [install the SOS Leak sensor using the archived instructions.](/brov2/assembly-pre201703/#installing-the-sos-leak-sensor)